intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/document-management/multiple-document-download.md

 - You will be prompted to save an archive, click `Save`:

     ![Save as prompt](multiple-document-download/images/save-as-prompt.png)

+- If no errors occurred during action execution, the action completed successfully

 - In case of failure, error message `Server Error` appears: